 twice a day for 1 month and 40 mg/day for 1 month).
 All patients showed complete

 clinical recovery after treatment.
-In 12 months of follow up, two patients
+After one year of follow up, two patients

 another brief cycle of therapy.
 No side effects were encountered during therapy.